 some rental companies charge higher prices for venues with load-in inconveniences

-Some venues are hard to access for vendors.
-They need a way to move their equipment into the space.
-Here are a couple of venue factors that could affect their pricing:
+Venues can be hard to access for vendors.
+They need a way to move their equipment into the event space.

-Before the big event, we do not always see the countless hours of preparation.
+Before the big event, we do not always see countless hours of preparation.
 You need to ask your vendors in advance how much time they will need for setup.
 This can even be a task for your wedding coordinator.
-Chances are you will book your venue first.
-You don’t want to sign a contract that limits the amount of setup time.
-You will need enough time to transform your space so it fits your vision.

 we suggest at least 4-6 hours for the average amount of time for decoration setup YMMV